 Individuals can work in the psychology field with different degree levels, but those who wish to practice independently need advanced schooling.
-The U.S. Bureau of Labor Statistics (BLS) reports that in every state psychologists need a master's or doctoral degree to become licensed or certified, which is a requirement to work as a psychologist (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that in every state, psychologists need a master's or doctoral degree to become licensed or certified, which is a requirement to work as a psychologist (www.bls.gov).

 Master's Degree in Psychology

-Most states require people who run their own practice to have a Ph.D. or Psy.D.
-Prospective psychologists interested in research while Doctor of Psychology programs are best suited for the practice of psychology.
-Individuals may begin these programs after earning a master's degree or enter directly after undergraduate studies.
-Students who have already completed a master's program may count some of the credits toward the completion of their doctorate.
+Ph.D. in Psychology programs are geared towards those candidates who are interested in research while Doctor of Psychology programs are best suited for the practice of psychology.
+Individuals can begin these programs after earning a master's degree or enter directly after undergraduate studies.
+Students who have already completed a master's program can count some of the credits toward the completion of their doctorate.

 Employment Outlook and Salary Info

 The BLS expected psychologists to see employment growth of 19% between 2014 and 2024, which was much higher than average for other careers.
 Additionally, the BLS reported as of May 2015, industrial-organizational psychologists earned a mean annual salary of $92,320, while clinical, counseling and school psychologists earned a mean annual salary of $76,040.
 Psychologists specializing in all other areas earned a mean annual salary of $93,050 that same year.

 In summary, psychologists typically need a doctoral degree to work in research or private practice, though some positions are available with a bachelor's or master's degree.